Azure/Azure-Verified-Modules/docs/content/specs/bicep/_index.md

 The purpose of this instance is primarily parameter validation and not necessarily to serve as a real example scenario.
 Ideally, all features, extension resources and child resources should be enabled in this test, unless not possible due to conflicts, e.g., in case parameters are mutually exclusive.

+{{< hint type=note >}}

+Please note that this test is not mandatory to have, but recommended for bulk parameter validation.
+It can be skipped in case the module parameter validation is covered already by additional, more scenario specific tests.

+{{< /hint >}}

 ##### Additional tests (**CAN**)

 Additional folders `CAN` be created by module owners as required.